thriveweb/see-civil/content/see-group/about.md

   content: >-
     SEE Group was established to combine the capability, experience and knowledge of SEE Civil and Quarry Solutions.
-Since then, we've constructed our capability to include concrete and material supply and plant and equipment ownership and management to complement our construction and engineering expertise.
+Since then, we've constructed our capability to include asphalt and foam bitumen supply and plant and equipment ownership and management to complement our construction and engineering expertise.

     This combined expertise allows SEE Group to deliver complete construction